7/28/2020

 speaker

-Tori Somburg
+Tori Sponberg

 speaker

-Bernie Blagen
+Bernie Blagan

-VP and CFO
+VP and CFO of MPS

-No, I think we've always had a very good track record with credit and collections, and the 27 days in the quarter really is a reflection of how front-loaded the initial sales were in Q2.
+No, I think we've always had a very good track record with credit and collections.
+And the 27 days in the quarter really is a reflection of how front-loaded the initial sales were in Q2.

 speaker

-Tori Somburg
+Tori Sponberg

 Congratulations again.
 Thank you.
-Thank you, Tori.
+Thank you, Tor.
+Thank you, Tor.

 speaker